cudgel/splunk/README.md

 └── splunk-7.1.3-51d9cac7b837-Linux-x86_64.tgz
 ```

-The source would have the setting `splunk::source: 'puppet:///splunk_files'` which will compile as using the fileserver for source.
+The source would have the setting `splunk::source: 'puppet:///splunk_files'` which will compile as using the fileserver for the splunk installer source.
+A similar setting splunk::cert_source controls where the certs are served from (should they differ).
+This setting is required if using non-default certs.

 ---